White House says it will not participate in Wednesday's Trump impeachment hearing

 If the House impeaches Trump, the Republican-controlled Senate would hold a trial to determine whether he should be removed from office.
 Senate Republicans have shown little appetite for removing Trump.

-Reporting by David Morgan, Matt Spetalnick, Richard Cowan and Andrea Shalal; Additional reporting by Humeyra Pamut, Patricia Zengerle, Jonathan Landay, Steve Holland and Diane Bartz; Editing by Nick Zieminski and Peter Cooney
+Reporting by David Morgan, Matt Spetalnick, Richard Cowan and Andrea Shalal; Additional reporting by Humeyra Pamuk, Patricia Zengerle, Jonathan Landay, Steve Holland and Diane Bartz; Editing by Nick Zieminski and Peter Cooney